Bernard Lafayette: Life after Selma

 Lafayette went on to work on the 1966 Chicago Open Housing Movement (he had worked in Chicago earlier with Kale Williams, Bill Moyer, David Jehnsen and other leaders of the American Friends Service Committee).
 He later became ordained as a Baptist minister and served as president of the American Baptist Theological Seminary.

 In 1973, Lafayette was named first director of the Peace Education Program at Gustavus Adolphus College, Saint Peter, Minnesota.
 The Gustavus program enabled Lafayette to infuse the entire curriculum of the college with peace education.
 Lafayette served this Lutheran liberal arts college for nearly three years.
 He was also the dean of the graduate school at Alabama State University.

 Lafayette has been recognized as a major authority on strategies for nonviolent social change.
 He is also recognized as one of the leading exponents of nonviolent direct action in the world.

 He was a Senior Fellow at the University of Rhode Island, where he helped to found the Center for Nonviolence and Peace Studies.
 The Center promotes nonviolence education using a curriculum based on the principles and methods of Martin Luther King Jr. He is a Distinguished Scholar-in-Residence at the Candler School of Theology, at Emory University in Atlanta, Georgia.
 He currently serves as scholar-in-residence at the Caroline Marshall Draughon Center for the Arts & Humanities in the College of Liberal Arts at Auburn University.

 Lafayette was honored as a Doctor of Humane Letters from Mount Holyoke College, in May 2012.

 In 2014, The University of Rhode Island honored LaFayette with an honorary doctorate in recognition of his lifetime nonviolence leadership for civil and human rights.
+In 2015, he received an honorary degree and was the principal speaker at the graduation of St. Michael's College in Colchester, Vermont.
 In 2019 he was awarded the Coretta Scott King Legacy Award by Antioch College's Coretta Scott King Center for Cultural and Intellectual Freedom.

 Following Selma, Bernard went on to write several books about his experiences in the civil rights movement and books covering his views and thoughts on nonviolence.
 These books include The Leaders Manual: A Structured Guide and Introduction to Kingian Nonviolence, The Briefing Booklet: An Orientation to the Kingian Nonviolence Conflict Reconciliation Program, and In Peace and Freedom: My Journey in Selma.
 His oral history is included in the 2006 book Generation on Fire: Voices of Protest from the 1960s by Jeff Kisseloff.